KauzClay/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

 #### <a id="about-xrd"></a> About the `CompositeResourceDefinition`

-The following is a condensed explanation of the most relevant parts of the `CompositeResourceDefinition` configuration provided in this section as it relates to dynamic provisioning in Tanzu Application Platform.
+The following is a condensed explanation of parts of the `CompositeResourceDefinition` related to dynamic provisioning in Tanzu Application Platform.
-For a detailed explanation of `CompositeResourceDefinition` see, the [Crossplane documentation](https://docs.crossplane.io/latest/concepts/composite-resource-definitions/).
+For a detailed explanation of `CompositeResourceDefinition`, see the [Crossplane documentation](https://docs.crossplane.io/latest/concepts/composite-resource-definitions/).

 - **`.spec.claimNames`:**